fabio grasso websitehome

 Moreover he recorded the 5 Fugues and a choice of 9 Sonatas of Domenico Scarlatti for Euterp.

-Among the new recordings for independent productions: Chopin MP3 Album #1, 14 Valses, Fantaisie op.
+Among the more recent recordings: Chopin MP3 Album 14 Valses & Fantaisie op.
 49

 See DISCOGRAPHY